asagi4/comfyui-prompt-control/README.md

 The order of the `FEATHER` and `MASK` calls doesn't matter; you can have `FEATHER` before `MASK` or even interleave them.

 # Schedulable LoRAs

+Note: Use `PCLoraHooksFromSchedule`.
+It will work better.

+## Old nodes
 The `ScheduleToModel` node patches a model so that when sampling, it'll switch LoRAs between steps.
 You can apply the LoRA's effect separately to CLIP conditioning and the unet (model).

 Swapping LoRAs often can be quite slow without the `--highvram` switch because ComfyUI will shuffle things between the CPU and GPU.
 When things stay on the GPU, it's quite fast.